facebookarchive/AsyncDisplayKit/docs/_docs/layout2-quickstart.md

 ## Motivation & Benefits

 The Layout API was created as a performant alternative to UIKit's Auto Layout, which becomes exponentially expensive for complicated view hierarchies.
-AsyncDisplayKit's Layout API has many benefits over using UIKit's Auto Layout:
+Texture's Layout API has many benefits over using UIKit's Auto Layout:

 - **Fast**: As fast as manual layout code and significantly faster than Auto Layout
 - **Asynchronous & Concurrent:** Layouts can be computed on background threads so user interactions are not interrupted.